mozilla-releng/relengdocs/procedures/release-duty/desktop/staging-release.rst

 **Reusing builds from a recent release**

-We often need to work around a single specific scriptworker, whether that entails changing the in-tree code or the ``*script`` itself.
-While triggering staging releases is a valid solution, it is often an expensive one as it triggers an entire graph.
+Outside of mergeduty, during development cycles, we often need to work around a single specific scriptworker, whether that entails changing the in-tree code or the ``*script`` itself.
+While triggering staging releases is a valid solution, it is often an expensive one as it generates an entire graph.
 In order to be more efficient, one can use the `scriptworker selector`_ which aims to run a selection of scriptworker tasks against builds from a recent release.
 There are a number of preset groups of tasks to run.
-This can be found `here`_ but it get also be extended for other tasks/products.
+The list is configured `here`_ and it get be extended for other tasks/products.
 To get the list of task sets, along with the list of tasks they will run:

 ::

    mach try scriptworker list

-The selector defaults to using tasks from the most recent beta, to use tasks from a different release, pass ``--release-type <release-type>``:
+The selector defaults to using tasks from the most recent beta.To use tasks from a different release, pass ``--release-type <release-type>``:

 ::